apache/arrow-site/_posts/2022-12-18-querying-parquet-with-millisecond-latency.md

 There is additional discussion about the benefits of this technique in [SPARK-36527](https://issues.apache.org/jira/browse/SPARK-36527) and[ Impala](https://docs.cloudera.com/cdw-runtime/cloud/impala-reference/topics/impala-lazy-materialization.html).

-For example, given the predicate A > 35 AND B = "F" from above where the engine uses the page index to determine only 50 rows within RowSelection of [100-244] could match, using late materialization, the Parquet decoder:
+For example, given the predicate `A > 35 AND B = "F"` from above where the engine uses the page index to determine only 50 rows within RowSelection of [100-244] could match, using late materialization, the Parquet decoder:

 * Decodes the 50 values of Column A
-* Evaluates  A > 35 on those 50 values
+* Evaluates  `A > 35 ` on those 50 values
 * In this case, only 5 rows pass, resulting in the RowSelection:
     * RowSelection[205-206]
     * RowSelection[238-240]
-* Only decodes the 5 rows for column B for those selections
+* Only decodes the 5 rows for Column B for those selections

 ```
   Row Index
              ┌────────────────────┐            ┌────────────────────┐
        200   │         30         │            │        "F"         │